radonirinamaminiaina/jq-ng/ng-fullcalendar/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Using only Angular 2 and create component to instantiate jQuery plugin
+To prevent from creating new jQuery file and create new class in.
+All actions are in Angular 2.